CSS-Electronics/cancloud/README.md

 # CANcloud - Open Source Telematics Platform

-CANcloud is an open source portal for managing your [CANedge2](https://www.csselectronics.com/screen/product/can-lin-logger-wifi-canedge2/language/en) IoT CAN loggers and data.
+CANcloud is an open source S3 browser for managing your [CANedge2](https://www.csselectronics.com/products/can-bus-data-logger-wifi-canedge2)/[CANedge3](https://www.csselectronics.com/products/can-bus-data-logger-4g-lte-canedge3-gnss) CAN loggers and data.

 The tool is a simple front-end that can be hosted on a web server and accessed via your browser.
+No backend functionality is included - the backend is purely your own S3 bucket.

-At [CSS Electronics](https://www.csselectronics.com/screen/overview), we always host the latest version of CANcloud - but you can build, customize & host it yourself as well.
+At [CSS Electronics](https://www.csselectronics.com), we always host the [latest version of CANcloud](https://canlogger.csselectronics.com/cancloud/) - but you can build, customize & host it yourself as well.

 ---